 Submission guidelines for presentations, posters, and summary papers appear on our website here

-Registration for this conference includes 2-days worth of presentations including the keynote speakers, all catering and field trip opportunities.
+Registration for this conference includes 2-days worth of presentations including the keynote speakers and all catering.

 *Member and Presenter: $240

 *You can purchase your annual CMI membership at the same time as you register.
 See more about CMI membership here